 1. Unscrew the Crown

-Gently turn the crown counterclockwise until it releases from the case.
-A Seamaster uses a screw-down crown to maintain water resistance, so the crown must be completely disengaged before you begin any adjustment.
-Avoid pulling before it’s fully unscrewed to prevent wear on the threads.
+Turn the crown counterclockwise until it releases from the case.
+Seamaster models use a screw-down crown for water resistance, so it must be fully disengaged before pulling.

 2. Wind the Movement (If Needed)